guybarnahum/isaac-sim-data-generator/ReadMe.md

 ## Asset Location ##

-To use this script, you must organize your .usdz asset files into subdirectories within the assets/ folder.
+To use this script, you must organize your `.usdz` asset files into subdirectories within the `assets/ folder`.
 The name of each subdirectory will be used as the class label for all assets within it.
-Example: Place all car models in assets/car/ and all person models in assets/person/.
+Example: Place all car models in `assets/car/` and all person models in `assets/person/`.
-The script will automatically detect these categories and apply the corresponding scaling rules defined in randomize.py.
+The script will automatically detect these categories and apply the corresponding scaling rules defined in `randomize.py`.

 ### **Quick Start**